Serene Funeral Planning

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 Please note that by disallowing cookies some functionality on the site may be restricted.

-• Right to be informed when we collect your data we have to tell you what we are going to do with it primarily though this Privacy Policy and within the opt in /consent statement.
+1. Right to be informed when we collect your data – we have to tell you what we are going to do with it primarily though this Privacy Policy and within the opt in / consent statement.

-• Right to Object – because you have asked us to help you find a financial product or service, we need to process the personal information you give us to enable us to find the best product or service available amongst our panel of providers.
-You can object to this processing at any time by sending us an email at info@serenefp.co.uk We will action any request you make promptly, although this will mean that we will not be able to help you find the financial product or service that you asked us to search for.
+2. Right to Object because you have asked us to help you find a financial product or service, we need to process the personal information you give us to enable us to find the best product or service available.
+You can object to this processing at any time by sending us an email at info@serenefp.co.uk We will action any request you make promptly, although this will mean that we will not be able to help you find the service that you asked us to search for.

-• Right to erasure – if it is no longer necessary for us to hold your personal information bearing in mind the reason why you provided it to us, you can ask us to delete it.
-If you ask us to do this, we will delete your personal information as soon as possible although this will mean that we may not be able to help you find the financial product or service that you asked us to search for.
-If you have a funeral plan with us we will be unable your delete your data as we would then be unable to provide the service you are paying for.
+5. Right to erasure if it is no longer necessary for us to hold your personal information bearing in mind the reason why you provided it to us, you can ask us to delete it.
+If you ask us to do this, we will delete your personal information as soon as possible although this will mean that we may not be able to help you find the service that you asked us to search for.
+If you have a funeral plan with us we will be unable to delete your data as we would then be unable to provide the service you are paying for.

 To make enquiries and/or exercise any of your rights set out in this Privacy Policy please contact our Customer Services Team at info@serenefp.co.uk